Routine vaccinations during coronavirus

 Thanks to the door-to-door awareness-raising initiatives undertaken by UNICEF, vaccination consultations and appointments started to fill up again.
 Bernadette is relieved to see so many children come back because, in a country where only 35% of children aged 12 to 23 months have received all the recommended vaccinations, the consequences could otherwise be devastating.

 “I was not scared to come and vaccinate my daughter, because I have to protect her against measles and polio,” explains 23 year old Magalie.
 With a mask on her face, Magalie is sat amongst the thirty other mothers who have come to the health centre today to vaccinate their children.

 The health centre at Kitega has put new measures in place to limit the risk of catching coronavirus.
 Every person who comes to the health centre must have their temperature checked, wear a mask and wash their hands as they enter.
 “The nurses are provided with gloves, hand sanitizer and masks,” explains the nurse, describing all the measures taken to protect the children.

 UNICEF, in collaboration with the Expanded Programme for Immunisation (EPI), is supporting healthcare workers that provide vaccinations in the context of coronavirus, by helping to raise awareness among parents, managing those who refuse, and supervising in interventions and administration.

-UNICEF wishes to express its sincere gratitude to Gavi, the Global Partnership for Education, the Solidarity Response Fund, the United States Agency for International Development, the World Bank Group and the Governements of Canada, Japan, Malta, the United Kingdom, Germany and Sweden for their immediate and generous contributions to this critical response.
+UNICEF wishes to express its sincere gratitude to Gavi, the Global Partnership for Education, the Solidarity Response Fund, the DRC Humanitarian Fund, the United States Agency for International Development, the World Bank Group, Unilever and the Governements of Canada, Japan, Malta, the United Kingdom, Germany, Sweden and Switzerland for their contributions to the coronavirus response in DRC.